YilinZhang00/Digital-Twin-for-AD/README.md

 }
 ```

-Please update the BibTeX entry with the final proceedings information once available.
+Please update the BibTeX entry with the final publication details once available.

 ## Acknowledgements